-In 2021, Is This Love? will be delivered to schools and colleges by a member of the Public Health team at Portsmouth City Council.
+In 2022, Is This Love? will be delivered to schools and colleges by Stop Domestic Abuse (our commissioned provider of domestic abuse services in Portsmouth).
 The information session will be supported by campaign materials such as quiz scratch-cards, branded pens and posters.
-See our introductory video below:
+See last years introductory video below:

-Resources for the campaign include a presentation (delivered in school by Chantelle Knight, PHSE Framework Development Officer at Portsmouth City Council), pre- and post-lesson plans and a scratch-card quiz.
+Resources for the campaign include a presentation (delivered in school by Stop Domestic Abuse), pre- and post-lesson plans and a scratch-card quiz.
 A longer version of the quiz can be seen online here.